junxit/us-congress-bills-114/bill.md

       >   - **(B)** the heads of the other Federal agencies agree—
       >     - **(i)** to maintain the confidentiality of the information in accordance with the requirements that apply to the Secretary under this section; and
       >     - **(ii)** to use the information only for the purposes for which it was shared with the agencies.
-      > - **(5)** The Secretary may not provide any vessel-specific or aggregate vessel information from a fishery that is collected for monitoring and enforcement purposes to any person for the purposes of coastal and marine spatial planning under Executive Order 13547, unless the Secretary determines that providing such information is important for maintaining or enhancing national security or for ensuring fishermen continued access to fishing grounds.
+      > - **(5)** The Secretary may not provide any vessel-specific or aggregate vessel information from a fishery that is collected for monitoring and enforcement purposes to any person for the purposes of coastal and marine spatial planning under Executive Order No. 13547, unless the Secretary determines that providing such information is important for maintaining or enhancing national security or for ensuring fishermen continued access to fishing grounds.

   - **(2)** *confidential information defined* Section 3 (16 U.S.C.
 1802) is further amended by inserting after paragraph (4) the following:
     > - **(4a)** The term “confidential information” means—